nightwatchjs/nightwatch-inspector/README.md

 Nightwatch Selector Playground is a devtool which currently supports Google Chrome.
 This tool helps to find CSS selectors for elements on a webpage.
 It also allows you to tests nightwatch commands directly from the browser in Nightwatch debug mode.

 Nightwatch Selector Playground requires no setup or downloads.
-Simply use the Nightwatch version where this Selector Playground is supported.
-This tool specifically designed to work with Nightwatch.js, a popular end-to-end testing framework.
+Simply use the Nightwatch version where this tool is supported.
+It is specifically designed to work with Nightwatch.js, a popular end-to-end testing framework.

 ## 🚀 Getting Started With Nightwatch
 1. No downloads or setup necessary.
 Just checkout Nightwatch to Nightwatch Selector Playground supported version.